 7. Begin practicing

-Once you’ve completed all licensure requirements, you can become one of the many foreign doctors in the US.
+Once you’ve completed all licensure requirements, you can begin practicing.
 There are numerous medical practice models, so think carefully about which option best meets your needs.
 Keep in mind that you will be subject to continuing education requirements throughout your career, which means you will always have opportunities to learn and grow.

 Identify the best medical school options

-If you are interested in becoming a doctor in the US, it’s a good idea to begin thinking about which medical schools will accommodate your needs.
-For many students from outside the US, Caribbean MD programs are good options.
-Discover what you can do to ensure you select the right one by reading “How to Find the Best Medical Schools in the Caribbean.”
+If you are interested in becoming a doctor in the US, it’s a good idea to begin thinking about which medical schools will accommodate your needs and set you up for success.
+Check out the Journey to becoming an MD series for an in-depth breakdown of the steps to practice medicine in the US.

 The International Student’s Guide to Becoming a Doctor in the US

-Many students from around the world are interested in becoming a doctor in the US to treat certain conditions, contribute to specific research, or pursue numerous other interests.
-According to Results and Data: 2020 Main Residency Match from the National Resident Matching Program (NRMP), more than 4,000 applicants who are citizens of other countries obtained US residencies in 2020.
+Many students from around the world are interested in becoming a doctor in the United States.
+According to Results and Data: 2020 Main Residency Match from the National Resident Matching Program (NRMP), more than 5,800 international medical graduates (IMGs) who are citizens of other countries obtained US residencies in 2024.

 7 Essential steps to become a doctor in the US